Theology and religious studies Degree

 Individuals do not need to be religious themselves to study for a theology, and religious studies degree, this type of degree will develop understandings of separate religions, faiths and belief systems.
 It will also feature insight into different behaviour patterns and cultures, history and human interaction.

-Religion is a global significance, and this type of degree is best suited to those individuals wishing to study it in a deep and academic setting.
+Religion is a global significance, and this type of degree is best suited to those individuals wishing to study it in a profound and academic setting.
 It enables students to explore the meaning of religion and to investigate the validity of religious approaches to the historical and cultural context of the world.

 What happens after I graduate?